 Strategies for owners at a Los Angeles dangerous dog hearing

-1. Owners should obtain legal counsel
+1. Owners should consider legal counsel

 An owner may benefit if they have an attorney to represent them at the hearing.
 Having legal counsel at a dangerous dog hearing serves as a safeguard against a biased hearing officer who comes into the hearing with a predetermined agenda to find the dog dangerous by nature.
 Further, an attorney can question dubious procedures that might take place during the hearing.
 This is particularly true if the dangerous dog hearing is held before a judge in Superior Court.
-On the other hand, in part because because of the expense, an owner may forestall the retainment of the attorney if and when an appeal becomes necessary.
+On the other hand, in part because of the expense, an owner may forestall the retainment of the attorney if and when an appeal becomes necessary.
 Further, having an attorney present at the hearing to present your case may off-putting to some hearing officers.
-The bottom line: if you can present your case in a clear and well-organized manner, than having an attorney to represent you at the initial hearing probably will not add much to your case.
+The bottom line: if you can present your case in a clear and well-organized manner, then having an attorney to represent you at the initial hearing probably will not add much to your case.